 Have you ever heard the saying “You’re only as good as your weakest link”.
 It’s a common saying sure, but what I love about it is that 99.9 percent of the time it’s true.
 Especially when designing and deploying school wireless networks.

-Many schools have been integrating and updating their school wifi for some time, trying to keep pace with the latest learning models and mobile devices.
+Many schools have been integrating and updating their school WiFi for some time and trying to keep pace with the latest learning models and mobile devices.
 However, for most of them it’s been a challenge.

-For some schools their weakest link is their budget, others it’s the size of their IT staff and for some it’s their wireless network itself.
+For some, aschool's weakest link is their budget, for others, it’s the size of their IT staff and for some it’s their wireless network itself.

 Whether you have a small staff and a little budget or a large staff and a big budget there’s a guaranteed approach to creating the perfect school Wi-Fi network.